PPML/tabby2/inst/md/readmore.md

 *Outcome:* results can be shown for five different outcomes:

--   **Incident TB Infections** representing the annual number of incident *M. tb (Mycobacterium tuberculosis)* infections per million due to transmission within the United States (includes reinfection of individuals with LTBI, excludes migrants entering the United States with established LTBI);
+-   **Incident TB Infections** representing the annual number of incident *M. tb (Mycobacterium tuberculosis)* infections per 100,000 due to transmission within the United States (includes reinfection of individuals with LTBI, excludes migrants entering the United States with established LTBI);

 -   **LTBI Prevalence** representing the percentage of individuals with latent TB infection in a given year;

--   **Active TB Incidence** representing the annual number of notified TB cases per million, including TB cases identified after death;
+-   **Active TB Incidence** representing the annual number of notified TB cases per 100,000, including TB cases identified after death;

--   **MDR-TB in Incident TB Cases** representing the percentage of all incident TB cases with multidrug-resistant TB (MDR-TB); and
--   **TB-Related Deaths** representing annual TB-attributable mortality per million.
+-   **TB-Related Deaths** representing annual TB-attributable mortality per 100,000.

-*Scenarios:* results can be shown for up to five scenarios selected by the user, describing hypothetical changes to current TB prevention and control activities (‘Modeled Scenarios').
-Descriptions for each scenario are provided below.
+*Scenarios:* results can be shown for up to five scenarios selected by the user, describing hypothetical changes to current TB prevention and control activities ("Modeled Scenarios").

 *Download:* clicking on a button initiates download of the visualization itself (.png, .pdf, .pptx) or the estimates underlying the visualization (.csv, .xlsx).

-#### Time Trends page
+#### Outcomes – Time Trends

 User options are shown in a column on the left.
 The user specifies:

-*Comparison:* results can be shown as absolute values for each outcome in each year, as a percentage of the base case scenario in the same year, or as a percentage of the base case scenario in 2016.
+*Comparison:* results can be shown as absolute values for each outcome in each year, as a percentage of the base case scenario in the same year, or as a percentage of the base case scenario in 2018.

 *Subgroup:* results can be shown for the total population, or for a subgroup described by nativity (U.S.-born, non-U.S.-born), and broad age